This guide walks you through configuring AI Agents in your Hygraph project. For an overview of what AI Agents can do, see AI Agents overview.

 - Agent status

-Edit an agent: Click the pencil icon on the agent card.
-You can update the name, description, number of seats, workflow or workflow step, and any tone, locale, or custom instruction fields depending on the agent type.
+Edit an agent: Click the pencil icon on the agent card to update the name, description, usage mode, guidelines, or agent-specific settings.

 Enable or disable an agent: Use the toggle on the agent card to turn the agent on or off.
 Disabling an agent pauses it without removing its configuration.
 This is useful when you want to temporarily stop an agent without losing its settings, for example during content freezes or workflow changes.
 Any runs already in progress when an agent is disabled will complete normally.